ahmadxp/dawn-validator/README.md

 ```
 [user@email.com] Something wrong!
 Error: 502 Bad Gateway
 ```
-- Error Fetch initial data
+- **Error Fetch initial data**.
 Relax, just error when trying to fetch initial data (get first response).
 But this error can be showing when appid/token is failed.
 ```
 [ERROR] Failed to fetch initial data (appid: xxxxxxx), retrying in 15 seconds...
 ```
-- Proxy failed
-Same error fetch initial data, because the proxy is failed / invalid proxy auth / problem on proxy.
+- **Proxy failed.** Same error fetch initial data, because the proxy is failed / invalid proxy auth / problem on proxy.
 ```
 [ERROR] Failed to fetch initial data (appid: xxxxxxx), retrying in 15 seconds...
 ```